 The new interconnector will allow increased wind and solar development in SA because any excess, beyond local consumption, will be able to be sent to NSW, displacing coal power there.

-There are times when there is wind in SA and not in NSW (and vice-versa), so the new connector will allow one state to help out the other at these times.
+There are times when there is wind in SA and not in the eastern states (and vice-versa), so the new connector will allow states to help each other at these times.

 Solar power generation in SA peaks later (often an hour or more later), and continues later in the day, than in NSW.